Example Perceptual Maps

 A perceptual map for quick serve (fast food) restaurants in the USA, using health and age

-Perceptual Maps for the Soft Drink Market
+EXAMPLE Perceptual Maps for the Soda (Soft Drink) Market

 Example soft drink perceptual map